Fri Jul 30th at 3:00|

 Susanne B. Zimmerman, 86, of Santa Barbara, California, formerly of Detroit, Michigan, died on 04 June 2021.

-Click here to watch the live video of the funeral service.
+Click to watch a video of the recorded service.

 Interment at Beth El Memorial Park.